 Given the importance of resident health and wellbeing, we are constantly developing methods to improve.
-In 2021, we plan on evaluating our portfolio or individual properties for Fitwel certification.
 Fitwel® is a health and wellbeing standard that scores properties or portfolios on seven health impact categories.
+In 2022, we plan on evaluating our portfolio or individual properties for Fitwel certification or other building certification.